Plexer0/LinuxFanboy/README.md

 This is just a silly little Debian package that adds Windows commands to your /usr/bin folder.
 When you execute them, you will receive a message that a stereotypical hardcore Linux fan would respond.

-**Please note that none of these responces are purposely aimed at anyone, nor towards Microsoft or the Linux community.
+**Please note that none of these responses are purposely aimed at anyone, nor towards Microsoft or the Linux community.
 This silly application exists just for fun and entertainment.**

 ## Why would I install this?
 Don't ask me! ¯\_(ツ)_/¯